5 Common Bugs Faced in UI Testing

-- Password must contain a special character like @, ! or ().
+- Password must have a special character like @, ! or ().

-Following the practices above, developers can ensure that critical bugs are avoided and provide enhanced data integrity.
+Following the practices above, developers can ensure that most common bugs in web applications are avoided and provide enhanced data integrity.

 If the developed web application is not user-friendly, it might be annoying for end-users.
 If users are not able to easily access the critical functionalities of the application, it translates to a bad user experience.
 All key functionalities or features must be available upfront on the home page or main menu.

 Easy navigation helps users understand all key features of the application and also enhances the user experience.
 Developers should design in a way that facilitates an easy understanding of the app architecture for the user.
-This can be done by providing quick tutorials when a user explores the app for the first time or by providing a Help section.
+You can do this by providing quick tutorials when a user explores the app for the first time or by providing a Help section.

 This ensures that the web app is responsive across multiple devices like tablets, smartphones, desktops, etc. Teams can use tools like a Responsive checker to ensure that their page layouts are consistent and flawless across devices.

 Some dysfunctional UI elements like buttons or text fields might remain uncovered during initial testing.
-However, these bugs are very critical, and if not eliminated in the early stages, can damage the web app’s functionality.
+However, these bugs are critical and can damage the web app’s functionality if not eliminated in the early stages.
 Such bugs might end up crashing an entire mobile or web application.
 For example, an ‘Update Profile’ button in the profile settings may not be functional, and repeated clicks might crash the app.